philsf-biostat/SAR-2021-001-LT/report/analise_dados_LT_2021-v01.md

   - deaths times: PJI 4 days -- 2.13 years
   - Other 2.37 years -- 13.17 years

+44 of the 54 patients survived until the last follow up observation.
+Of the deaths recorded, 5 from other causes and 5 could be attributed to PJI (Fig 1).
+All deaths attributed to PJI occurred before the deaths unrelated.

 ![](../figures/death_all.png)
 **Figure 1** Mortality due to all causes.